progaudi/progaudi.tarantool/README.md

 [![Linux/OSX build Status](https://travis-ci.org/progaudi/progaudi.tarantool.svg?branch=master)](https://travis-ci.org/progaudi/progaudi.tarantool)

 # Limitations

-We were trying to make API similar with tarantool API.
-But that connector is just implementing of [IProto protocol](https://tarantool.org/doc/dev_guide/internals_index.html).
-Methods, which can be implemented as 1 IProto request is implemented.
-But some other methods (for example Upsert methods) should make several requests.
-Another methods (for example DLL methods) can't be implemented in any other way except using CALL or EVAL requests.
-That is why some methods exists in API, but not implemented:
+We were trying to make API similar with tarantool lua API.
+So this connector is straightforward implementing of [IProto protocol](https://tarantool.org/doc/dev_guide/internals_index.html).
+Some methods are not implemented yet because there are no direct analogs in IProto.
+Implementing some methods (like Pairs) does not make any sense, because it return a lua-iterator.

+When API will be finalized all methods would be implemented or removed from public API.

 * Index methods:
     1. Pairs
     2. Count
     3. Alter
     4. Drop
     5. Rename
     6. BSize
     7. Alter
 * Schema methods
     1. CreateSpace
 * Space methods
     1. CreateIndex
     2. Drop
     3. Rename
     4. Count
     5. Lengh
     6. Increment
     7. Decrement
     8. AutoIncrement
     9. Pairs

-Also, type SCALAR are not supported - if you create index with field_type = 'scalar', add for example tuples with integer and string on that field, then you will not be able to make Select from that index.